Daniel-Ze/NLRextract/README.md

 **IMPORTANT!! \
+Potentially wrong output of NLRextract using system supplied awk:
+\
 Filtering of hmmrsearch / hmmrscan output was so far done with the system supplied awk version.
 Standard Installation of Ubuntu 20.04 comes with mawk as awk version.
 This version of awk has problems with scientific notation of numbers.
 Therefore, gawk=5.1.0 was included in environment.yml and the bash script was 'NLRextract' was adjusted to use gawk for filtering of results.
 If you have run NLRextract on standard Ubuntu 20.04 please make sure to rerun your analysis with the updated version!!! \
+\
 IMPORTANT!!**

 ## What it does: